Magento has now become a significant force in the ecommerce industry, because of its regular updates and features.

 Have an Active Backup Plan

-Although it is great that you take strict preventive measures for Magento security, it is equally essential to have a functioning backup plan.
+It is a great practice that you take strict preventive measures for Magento security, it is equally essential to have a functioning backup plan.
 This includes having an hourly offsite backup plan and downloadable backups.
 If for any reason, your website gets hacked or even if it crashes, a backup plan will ensure that you don’t get any interruption in service.

 You can prevent data loss by storing website backup file(s) on an off-site location or by arranging for backups through an online backup provider.
-Data backup results in minimal (and sometimes, no) data loss.
+Data backup results in minimal data loss.

 It is always wise to check with your hosting provider if it has a backup strategy.
 We, at Cloudways, take serious steps to ensure timely and sufficient backups.